 Meet the volunteers dressed in traditional station attire and see inside the 1950s Station Master’s office and lounge area.

 A porter can show you around and introduce you to the station’s historic features, as well as give you handy travel information.

 The fully restored Ladies’ waiting room evokes a time gone by and is complete with period paraphernalia throughout.

-The Swanage Railway line has a huge team of dedicated volunteers who worked for thirty years to save and rebuild the branch after it faced closure in the 1970s – which you can learn all about at the exhibition housed here at Corfe Castle station’s Goods Shed.
+Volunteers for the Swanage Railway worked for thirty years to save and rebuild the branch after it was forced to close and began to be demolished in the 1970s – which you can learn all about at the exhibition housed here at Corfe Castle station’s Goods Shed.

-Explore original Swanage Railway memorabilia including photographs and railway signage.
+Explore original Swanage Railway memorabilia including photographs, railway signage and vintage equipment.